When I started my plant-based journey, I did it for my own health but discovered some of these other great benefits down the road.

 By eating plant-based, you can help to free animals from some of these cruelties, and spare animals’ lives at the same time.

 This is true for the meat industry as well as the dairy industry.

 A Plant-Based Diet May Help with Epidemics

-Another bad result of factory farming is the increased risk for epidemics and pandemics.
+Another bad result of factory farming is the increased risk of epidemics and pandemics.

 Many public health officials have been saying that factory farms are one of our biggest threats in modern society.
 Yet, nobody is really aware of this danger.

 The problem is that so many animals are unnaturally confined into areas where disease can quickly spread amongst them, and then to humans as a result.
-Many of the past epidemics that have been growing in increasing numbers in the past decades are spread from animal to human, and maybe results of some type of farming practice, or the consuming of animals.
+Many of the past epidemics that have been growing in increasing numbers in the past decades are spread from animal to human, and maybe results from some type of farming practice, or the consumption of animals.

 Another problem has to do with antibiotics that are used.
-This can eventually lead to superbugs which are resistant to these antibiotics over time.
+This can eventually lead to superbugs that are resistant to these antibiotics over time.

 A Plant-based Diet Benefits the Environment

 A plant-based diet can have tremendous positive effects on the environment.